Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-redpanda-selfhosted/README.md

     - 19644:9644
 ```

-which is a slightly modified version of `redpanda-0` service included in the [`docker-compose.yml`](https://docs.redpanda.com/redpanda-labs/docker-compose/_attachments/single-broker/docker-compose.yml) file provided by the [_Redpanda Self-hosted Quick Start_](https://docs.redpanda.com/current/get-started/quick-start/)
+which is a slightly modified version of the `redpanda-0` service included in the [`docker-compose.yml`](https://docs.redpanda.com/redpanda-labs/docker-compose/_attachments/single-broker/docker-compose.yml) file provided by the [_Redpanda Self-hosted Quick Start_](https://docs.redpanda.com/current/get-started/quick-start/)

 ## Run